precision_manufacturingPrintable 3D idea gallery

 Start with simple useful objects, raised badges, toys, props, or display pieces.
 Avoid exact mechanical replacement parts unless you plan to remodel them in CAD.

-Why should the gallery link to Studio instead of only showing images?
+Why does the gallery open Studio instead of offering someone else's file?

 Turn one printable idea into a Studio run.